Yaskawa-Global/motoros2/doc/ros_api.md

 If this service fails, inspect the `result_code` field in the reply to determine the cause.
 `QUEUE_FULL` indicates the ring is full and the client should retry after the consumer has made room.

+### abort_point_queue

+Type: `motoros2_interfaces/srv/AbortPointQueue` (added by this fork; see `srv/AbortPointQueue.srv` in the pinned `motoros2_interfaces`)

+Stop message processing, discard every trajectory point the controller has already accepted, and exit the active motion mode.
+The request is empty: the abort is unconditional and takes no arguments.

+Unlike `stop_traj_mode`, this service does **not** refuse when the increment queue is non-empty — that is exactly the situation it exists to resolve.
+It always exits the motion mode, whatever the queue holds.
+Discarding accepted motion is the intended behaviour, not a side effect: this is the escalation path for when a graceful stop cannot be honoured (for example when `stop_traj_mode` has just refused).

+The response reports:

+- `success`: `true` when the abort completed — message processing stopped, all accepted points discarded, motion mode exited.
+- `message`: human-readable detail, always populated.

+`success` is `false` when the stop could not be **confirmed**: message processing did not quiesce within the internal timeout, or an increment queue was locked and could not be cleared.
+The motion mode is exited either way, so a `false` reply means "disarmed, but motion may not have stopped".
+Treat the controller as unsafe and use the physical E-stop.

+> **This is a software stop, not a safety-rated emergency stop.**
+> It stops the arm as fast as software can, and no faster: it is subject to controller scheduling, message-processing latency and the servo deceleration ramp, and it does nothing at all if MotoROS2 or the Agent connection is unhealthy.
+> Only the physical safety circuit (E-stop button, safety fence, PFL) provides emergency-stop assurance.
+> Do not present this service to an operator as an emergency stop, and do not use it as a substitute for one.

+Note: as with `stop_traj_mode`, the underlying stop sequence toggles the controller's HOLD state ON and then OFF.
+If an operator had set HOLD at the pendant, that HOLD is **released** by this service.

 ### write_group_io